| |

 his intelligence report from Utah Beach, Normandy, paved the way for

-the D-Day invasion; candidate in primary for U.S.
+the D-Day invasion; candidate for U.S.

 Senator from Massachusetts, 1954; aide to President John